 - Microsoft SQL Server

-Gender is the second factor affecting the job involvement as Payscale shows that 84% male and only 16% female work as software engineers.
+Gender is the second-factor affecting job involvement as Payscale shows that 84% male and only 16% of female work as software engineers.

-Years of experience in programming also influence the engagement:
+Years of experience in programming also influence engagement:

 72% of developers work 1-4 years in IT;

 2% only works for more than 10 years;

 0% work for more than 20 years.

 The location of developers affects salaries as well.
 It is obvious that those who live in larger cities earn higher salaries than those who are located in small towns.
 Here is a visual aid demonstrating the pay difference by location.

 What Are the Main Issues With Outsourcing to India?